th317erd/cmded/README.md

 #### `showHelp`

-Output to `stdout` the help defined for the current command, or current runner.
-By default, if this is called inside a runner, it will try to find the "sub section" of the defined `help` for the runner it was called from.
+Output to `stdout` the help defined for the current command, or current Runner.
+By default, if this is called inside a Runner, it will try to find the "sub section" of the defined `help` for the Runner it was called from.
 If not matching "sub section" is found, then it will simply show the full help.
 The output of any `showHelp` call can be overloaded by providing your own `showHelp` method as a `rootOption` to your `CMDed` call.

 ## Help